What You Need to Know about Culture Fit Benefits

 Cultural fit means the idea that an individual's values, ideas, and beliefs should align with the company's culture.
 It suggests that an employee will exhibit superior job performance and stay longer with a company that share the same values.
 In addition, it also tries to determine what cultural impact potential colleagues will have on an employer's organizational culture.

 Cultural fit can be very useful when used as a recruitment strategy by HR professionals, particularly when you examine whether or not a candidate's personality aligns with your company's core values.
 For example, if your values innovation, kindness, and integrity looking for those qualities specifically in candidates can help you find cultural fits.

-Dr. Elliot Jaques coined the term organisational culture in 1951 in his book The Changing Culture of a Factory.
-In the book, he examines a British manufacturing company and examined the group behaviour of its employees.
+Dr. Elliot Jaques coined the term organizational culture in 1951 in his book The Changing Culture of a Factory.
+In the book, he examines a British manufacturing company and examined the group behavior of its employees.
 Then in the 1980s, academics started to research the idea of culture fit more closely.